Updated: November 29, 2016

 A queue contract provides a message queue in the cloud.
 With a queue contract, a listener doesn’t have to be actively listening for messages on the endpoint.
 For queues, there is a destructive read and a non-destructive read.
 A destructive read reads an available message from the queue and the message is removed.
 A non-destructive read doesn’t remove a message from the queue.

-The type of queue supported by Microsoft Dynamics CRM is called a persistent queue.
+The type of queue supported by Microsoft Dynamics 365 is called a persistent queue.
 Persistent queues have a long but finite message availability duration that can be specified in code.

 A two-way contract is similar to a one-way contract except that a string value can be returned from the listener to the plug-in or custom workflow activity that initiated the post.